webscraperio/web-scraper-documentation/docs/Scraping a site.md

 ![Fig. 3: News site sitemap][image-news-site-sitemap]

-Note that when creating selectors use Element preview and Data preview features to ensure that you have selected the correct elements with the correct data.
+Note that when creating selectors, Element preview and Data preview features ensure that you have selected the correct elements with the correct data.

 More information about selector tree building is available in selector documentation.
 You should at least read about these core selectors: